Kjersti Alveberg: Career

 Alveberg's ballets have always been thematically oriented - many were inspired by art, philosophy, poetry and music.
-Norwegian TV has created two portrait programs about Kjersti Alveberg: "Metropolis" (1990) and "Dance Me!"
+Norwegian TV has created two portrait programs about her: "Metropolis" (1990) and "Dance Me!"
 (2003).
 Produced by Morten Tomte and Jannike Falk.

 Personal life and death

-Kjersti was the older of two sisters, Siri and Eli.
-Her parents: Per Alveberg (1921–2009), a pioneer of rehabilitation/ social worker.
-Kari Alveberg,(1926) specialized teacher/children with learning disabilities.
-Kjersti was married to journalist Anders Hoff in Oslo 1981–89.
+Alveberg was married to journalist Anders Hoff in Oslo from 1981 to 1989.
 From 1990 to 2000 she lived with chiropractor Knut Assjer in Asker.
-Kjersti has one son, Noah Alveberg.
+Alveberg has one son, Noah Alveberg.

-Kjersti died on 19 October 2021 at the age of 73.
+Alveberg died on 19 October 2021 at the age of 73.